KUR-113 Bone Graft Versus Local Autograft for the Treatment of Single-level Transforaminal Lumbar Interbody Fusion

 The purpose of this study is to evaluate the safety and efficacy of KUR-113 Bone Graft (TGplPTH1-34 in fibrin) compared to local autograft for the treatment of Degenerative Disk Disease (DDD).

-A Prospective, Randomized, Controlled, Single-blind, Dose-finding, Multi-center, Parallel Group Study of Safety/Efficacy of KUR-113 Bone Graft Versus Local Autograft for the Treatment of Single-level Transforaminal Lumbar Interbody Fusion
+A Prospective, Randomized and Non-randomized, Controlled, Single-blind and Open-label, Dose-finding, Multi-center, Parallel Group Study of Safety/Efficacy of KUR-113 Bone Graft Versus Local Autograft for the Treatment of Single-level Transforaminal Lumbar Interbody Fusion

 You can join if…